 Part of anyone’s personal development will be getting to know yourself and learning to tap into your intuition.
 At the beginning of that endeavor this can be a not so easy challenge to sort out “what really is intuition and what is all the other ‘crap'”?

-Years later, in present time, you are still running your ship with guiding principles and policies that might have been useful at an earlier time, but are outdated now.
+Years later, in the present time, you are still running your ship with guiding principles and policies that might have been useful at an earlier time, but are outdated now.
 The crux of the situation is that they don’t update themselves, they quietly influence your everyday thinking, emoting and behaving.
 It’s time to clear out that archive cupboard and throw out those not really useful beliefs!

 How to find limiting beliefs or guiding principles?

-Even though those principles may not be ‘wrong’ as such, it is questionable if you are in the process of honing into your intuition.
-For whatever reason, you were reaching for the passion fruit yogurt.
+Even though those principles may not be ‘wrong’ as such, it is questionable if you are in the process of honing your intuition.
+For whatever reason, you were reaching for the passion fruit yoghurt.
 Often there is no clear logical explanation for intuition so don’t bother searching for one.
 It just is.

 When you are at the point where you notice what I’ve just explained in the example above, you are now at the point of being able to make your choice.
-This is the process of getting to know yourself and finding the your voice of intuition.
+This is the process of getting to know yourself and finding your voice of intuition.

 If you find yourself overthinking a topic, there is a good chance that intuition has already been surpassed a while ago.
 Intuition usually is like a subtle voice, sense, or feeling that comes immediately when you do something.
-Also if you find yourself tossing and turning between two options that sound equally good and you find it hard to make a decision, just step back for a moment and when you come back to it, go with your gut instinct – that’s practicing following your intuition.
+Also if you find yourself tossing and turning between two options that sound equally good and you find it hard to make a decision, just step back for a moment and when you come back to it, go with your gut instinct – that’s practising following your intuition.